pesaman/tickets_2017/README.md

 # README

-# Ruby on Rails Tutorial sample application
+# Ruby on Rails Tutorial sample application tickets new

 This is the sample application for
 [*Ruby on Rails Tutorial: